Background to Danger: Development

 The film was based on the 1937 novel Uncommon Danger by Eric Ambler.
 It was published in the US under the title Background to Danger.

 Film rights were bought by Warner Bros.
 The film was going to star Jeffrey Lynn then he was withdrawn and replaced by Ronald Reagan and Jane Wyman.
-Lew Seiler then Jo Graham was assigned to direct.
+Lewis Seiler then Jo Graham was assigned to direct.
 Philip MacDonald was assigned to write the script.

 George Raft

 In June 1942, the film became a star vehicle for George Raft.
 It was Raft's first film for Warners since Manpower.
 He had turned down a number of movies at the studio including The Maltese Falcon and All Through the Night.
 Raft insisted on the script being changed so that his character was an undercover American agent instead of an ordinary man.
 This was common behavior from Raft at the time.

 Writer W.R.
 Burnett, who had also written Scarface said "I was always afraid that I'd have to face Eric Ambler after what we did to that.
 The point of Background to Danger was that this man was a salesman and suddenly things begin to happen to him that he can't understand.
 And he gets involved in all this espionage.
 But Raft wouldn't do it unless he was an FBI man.
 The whole story went out the window...
 He said he didn't want to be any ribbon salesman.
 I think he wanted to be on the side of the law for a change."

 John Collier was brought in to work on the script.

 Jerry Wald was assigned to produce and Raoul Walsh to direct.